-From 'Lyin' Ted To 'Beautiful': How Trump And Cruz Found Political Love
+From 'Lyin' Ted' To 'Beautiful': How Trump And Cruz Found Political Love

 It's a dynamic that those siding with Cruz's Democratic Senate opponent, O'Rourke, have played up, calling into question Cruz's manhood, particularly since Cruz's campaign slogan is "Tough as Texas."

-"Come on, if someone called my wife dog, and said my daddy was in on the Kennedy assassination, I wouldn't be kissing their ass," an older man in a diner says in a Fire Ted Cruz PAC ad.
+"Come on, if someone called my wife 'dog,' and said my daddy was in on the Kennedy assassination, I wouldn't be kissing their ass," an older man in a diner says in a Fire Ted Cruz PAC ad.
 "You stick a finger in their chest and give them a few choice words or you drag their ass out by the woodshed and kick their ass, Ted."

 "It's politics" ...
 "I might have stayed home"